Earn rewardsJOIN CLUB CLARINS!

 The benefits of exfoliating body scrub

-A good body scrub has a number of different benefits for your skin.
-Exfoliating granules help to slough off dry, flaky cells, leaving the skin soft to the touch and visibly refined; and perfectly prepping skin to absorb the hydrating benefits of a body oil or moisturizer to follow.
+So, why is it important to exfoliate?
+Great body exfoliators have a number of different benefits for your skin.
+Exfoliating granules help to slough off dry, flaky cells, leaving the skin soft to the touch and visibly refined; and perfectly prepping the skin to absorb the hydrating benefits of a body oil or moisturizer to follow.

 Beyond the physical benefits, exfoliating can be a relaxing and invigorating activity that delivers a total feeling of well-being.
 Using aromatic formulas like Clarins’ Tonic Sugar Polisher, packed with natural plant extracts and essential oils, will leave the skin feeling refreshed and the senses delighted.

 When it comes to your exfoliation technique, you should fill your palm with a helping of the best exfoliating body scrub and use your fingertips to massage it into your skin in circular motions.
 Remember to target the tough, dry areas such as elbows, knees, and feet in particular.
 After exfoliating, turn the shower on and have a nice warm rinse.

 Are you wondering how often to use body scrub?
 Exfoliating too often can cause your skin to become dry and irritated.
 If you have normal to combination skin then you can exfoliate two to three times a week.
 However, if you have sensitive skin, exfoliating gently once a week will suffice.

 There are times when you simply shouldn’t exfoliate.
 If you are sunburnt or have some sort of skin irritation, rash, or condition, then it’s advised that you skip the exfoliator.
 The ingredients and the circular motion could aggravate your skin further.
 Also, your skin is particularly sensitive after shaving, so rather exfoliate before you shave or on another day.